 Tempt the taste buds with a chocolate tasting at Huguenot Fine Chocolates - a half hour chocolate tour, history of chocolate, chocolate-making demonstration, and tasting.
 Best to book in advance.

-Especially for the younger visitors, take a trip just outside the valley and visit Butterfly World, Drakenstein Lion Park and Le Bonheur Crocodile Farm
+Especially for the younger visitors, take a trip just outside the valley to Butterfly World, Drakenstein Lion Park and Le Bonheur Crocodile Farm

-And for the ladies, perhaps a spa experience at Pearl Valley Golf Estate Spa or Holden Manz Wine Estate & Wellness Spa
+Perhaps a spa experience at The Secret Wellness Studio At La Terra de Luc, Pearl Valley Golf Estate Spa or Holden Manz Wine Estate & Wellness Spa

 Shop to your heart's content in and around the village - jewellery, handicrafts, artwork, fine food, ceramics, furniture, fashion, antiques, and of course, wine.